 - Need-based grants that are based on demonstrated financial need.
 These need-based grants can include the Pell Grant and Federal SEOG Grant.

-- Student loans that can be provided by the federal government or private financial firms that do need to be repaid.
+- Student loans provided by the federal government or private financial firms that do need to be repaid.
 This includes Federal Direct Stafford Loans and PLUS Loans from the federal government.

-- Merit scholarships that are based off of talents and academic achviement.
+- Merit scholarships that are based off of talents and academic achievement.

 Of the three major types of financial aid, only need-based grants and certain student loans will be impacted by financial need and your family income.
-Merit scholarships will be awarded regardless of your family’s financial circumstances do not affect your eligibility for merit scholarships.
+Your family’s financial circumstances do not affect your eligibility for merit scholarships.

 Why you should apply for financial aid (even if you won’t qualify)

 When in doubt, you should always apply for financial aid.
 The worst case scenario is that you simply don’t qualify for financial aid.
 Here are a few reasons why you should apply for financial aid:

-Some colleges have a policy that prevents students from applying for financial aid if they do not apply as a first year freshman.
-This means that you can be in a difficult situation if your family situation changes.
-For example your family financial situation could change rapidly if one of your parents loses their job, a sibling enters college.
+Some colleges have a policy that prevents students from applying for financial aid if they do not apply as a first-year.
+This means that you could end up in in a difficult situation if your family situation changes.
+For example your family financial situation could change rapidly if one of your parents loses their job or a sibling enters college.

 You may miss out on certain federal student loans that have more favorable interest rates and repayment options.